Sharks don't avoid cities, might be nearby: Study

 This shouldn’t be a cause for alarm for beachgoers, though, Hammerschlag said on NewsNation’s “Morning in America.”

 Although sharks may go to urban areas, they still tend to avoid people.
 The United States only saw 47 unprovoked shark bite incidents in 2021, according to the Florida Museum of Natural History’s International Shark Attack File.
-Of these, one was fatal.
-Worldwide, there were a total of 137 alleged shark-human interactions, but just 11 fatalities.
+Of those, one was fatal.
+Worldwide, there were a total of 137 alleged shark-human interactions, but only 11 fatalities.

 One place in Florida has a particularly high number of shark sightings: Volusia County.
 According to researchers, 36% of all shark bites nationwide have happened there, and at Volusia County beaches, people are 10 times more likely to be bitten by a shark than anywhere else in the U.S.